firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: What is Android ?

-Certainly!
 Android is a widely used mobile operating system developed by Google, primarily designed for touchscreen devices such as smartphones and tablets.
 Here’s a detailed breakdown of what Android is:

 ### **1. History and Development**